Rust-Simply/iriss-scripts/src/scripts/iriss-07.md

 Finally, we join the vector of strings together with spaces, and return it inside an Ok.

-Running the tests show this technique approached.
+Running the tests show this technique works.

 The next requirement was to capitalise the first character if the first character was previously capitalised.